unxed/ap/ap.md

 -   **Hybrid Search ("Soft Start, Strict Tail"):** When searching for a multi-line `anchor` or `snippet`, the search algorithm SHOULD match the *first line* of the locator as a **suffix** of a line in the target file, while requiring all *subsequent lines* of the locator to match **exactly**.
 This makes the patch resilient to minor, non-semantic prefix variations (e.g., list numbers, bullet points) that AI models often add or omit in the first line of a code block.
 The uniqueness requirement for the entire matched block MUST be maintained.
 -   **Range Auto-Correction:** When processing a `REPLACE` or `DELETE` action with a `snippet`/`snippet_tail` pair, the Patcher SHOULD first check if the `snippet_tail` is a suffix of the `snippet`.
 If it is, the Patcher SHOULD treat this as a single-snippet operation, use the `snippet` for it and ignore the `snippet_tail`.
 This corrects a frequent AI error where the entire block to be replaced is put into `snippet`, causing a "end snippet not found" failure.
 -   **Ambiguous Anchor Disambiguation:** If an `anchor` is found multiple times in the target file, the Patcher SHOULD NOT immediately fail.
 Instead, it SHOULD temporarily search for the target `snippet` within the scope of *each* anchor occurrence.
 If the `snippet` is found relative to exactly one of the anchor occurrences, the Patcher MUST proceed using that specific anchor, resolving the ambiguity based on the uniqueness of the anchor-snippet pair.
+-   **Implicit File Creation:** If a `FILE` block contains only a `content` directive and no Action Directives, the Patcher SHOULD treat this as a `CREATE` action for that file.
+This handles a common LLM error where `CREATE` is omitted.

 ## 4. AI Generation Rules